 1. Visit Gunung Kawi at Tampaksiring

 One of my favourite places I visited in Ubud, Gunung Kawi will take you off the main road via a winding set of steps, past vendors selling clothes and carved stuff, down to a hidden temple by the water.
-You’ll see amazing rice terraces and an 11th Century temple which stretches across the Pakerisan river.
+You’ll see amazing rice terraces and an 11th Century temple that stretches across the Pakerisan river.
 I loved this spot because it felt like the real Bali, it was a very spiritual place and amazing for photographs.
-It should cost around 20,000 IDR per person to get in and you’ll need to borrow a sarong too, but there are some men down the steps who will loan you one.
+It should cost around IDR50,000 per person to get in and you’ll need to borrow a sarong too, but there are some men down the steps who will loan you one.
 This place is pretty easy to find if you’re on a scooter, just ask your hotel or homestay for help.
-Find out more about Gunung Kawi at Tampaksiring here.

-A great spot for breakfast, lunch or dinner, you’ll find Kafe near the centre of town in Ubud.
+A great spot for breakfast, lunch or dinner, you’ll find KAFE near the centre of town in Ubud.
 They serve up really delicious food that is well-priced and accommodates all your dietary requirements.
 I highly recommend the California Burrito and anything in their cake cabinet!
 It’s a really cool, chilled-out space that’s easy to find on foot or on a scooter and with yummy food too, you really can’t go wrong.
-Find Kafe here.

 3. Visit the Tegenungan Waterfall

 Another of my favourite places was the Tegenungan Waterfall.
 This place was seriously awesome!
-I recommend going early in the day so you can get great photographs of the falls with no other tourists in them and to beat the heat!
+I recommend going early in the day so you can get great photographs of the falls with no other tourists in them and you’ll beat the heat!
 Again, this place is pretty easy to find if you’re on a scooter, just ask your hotel or homestay for directions, then keep an eye out for a blue sign which goes over the road and says ‘Tegenungan Waterfall’.
 You can’t swim in the water as it’s dirty, but it makes for some awesome photos.
 Just be warned, you’ll bust your ass getting back up the stairs to the top.
 I nearly died.
-There’s also an entrance fee of 20,000 IDR p.p.
-Find out more about Tegenungan Waterfall here.
+There’s also an entrance fee of IDR20,000 per person.

 Love cooking?
 Love Balinese food?
 Well, my friend, you are in for a real treat.
 Sign yourself up for a Balinese cooking class and learn how to make all that yummy Balinese food for yourself.
-In most cooking classes you will be able to go to a local market to pick out your ingredients for the dishes you’ll be cooking.
+In most cooking classes you will be able to go to a local market to pick out the ingredients for the dishes you’ll be cooking.
 With a surfeit of vegetation in Ubud, there are also vegetarian and vegan cooking classes where you will be able to pick your own vegetables on an organic farm.
 If you’re interested in taking a cooking class in Ubud make sure to check out Cookly, a website that offers a large selection of cooking classes for travellers, making it easy to book them online.
-Find out more about cooking classes in Ubud here on Cookly.

 Go on, get one!
 Get two!
 Heck, get one every day if you like.
 You bloody well deserve it, mate.
 No specific recommendations from me, just choose a place you like the feel of and go with it.